Deferred Maintenance

 A maintenance backlog is the list of tasks and work orders postponed to a later date due to the emergence of higher-priority work and a lack of maintenance resources.

-Many of the tasks on your backlog end up being preventive maintenance tasks.
+Many of the tasks in the backlog end up being preventive maintenance tasks.
 They are not urgent when scheduled, but they are essential to the safety and functionality of the equipment.

 Preventive maintenance tasks are not optional, but other priorities can easily supersede them for a team with slim resources.
 And if the backlog grows too big, it can be challenging to catch up.